nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes ##
+   - December 21, 2023 : Added a multiplication factor for conversitng Ohm in Ohm cm or Ohm cm^2.
+Release 5.1.70.2.
    - September 20, 2023 : Fisk algorithm improvement; stop fitting if the changes in the solution are less than 0.25% than the norm of the vector u(k).
 Release 5.1.70.1.
    - September 19, 2023 : Changes in the Advanced commands (drt_search, drt_explore).
 Gold and Fisk DRT calculations are now included in the Action menu.
 Release 5.1.70.
    - September 14, 2023 : Minor changes in Advanced commands.
 Release 5.1.69.3.